camelcasetechs/vansosms/README.md

 ## Installation

-For compose installation, run `composer require camelcasetechs/vansosms`
+For composer installation, run `composer require camelcasetechs/vansosms`

 For Laravel >=5.5 uses Package Auto-Discovery, so you don't need to manually add the ServiceProvider and Facades